honeymessages/honeymessages-framework/README.md

 _This guide was tested on a MacBook Pro 2019 running macOS Sonoma 14.3.1._

+See the [PETS Instructions](#pets-instructions) when using a preinstalled VM with Docker installed that is already reachable via Internet.

 - You will need [Docker](https://docs.docker.com/engine/install) and [docker compose](https://docs.docker.com/compose/install/).
 - We require GeoIP2's city database.
 Please download [GeoLite2-City.mmdb](https://git.io/GeoLite2-City.mmdb) from [P3TERX/GeoLite.mmdb](https://github.com/P3TERX/GeoLite.mmdb) and place it in `run/geoip/GeoLite2-City.mmdb` (~50MB) and `GeoLite2-ASN` (~8MB).
 You can use the script below to fulfill this task.